This Food Could Lead to Smaller Waist Size, Better Blood Pressure & Healthier Blood Sugar, According to New Research

-A recent study in the Journal of Nutrition took a look at how whole grain versus refined grain consumption influenced people's health outcomes over time.
+A study in the Journal of Nutrition took a look at how whole grain versus refined grain consumption influenced people's health outcomes over time.
 They surveyed over 3,000 people in their mid-50s for 18 years.
 At baseline and every four years after, participants completed a Food Frequency Questionnaire and researchers collected health and lifestyle data such as waist circumference, blood pressure, blood glucose and cholesterol levels.

 Researchers found that those who ate three or more servings of whole grains per day had smaller increases in waist circumference, better blood sugar control and lower blood pressure than participants who ate less than one half of a serving each day.

 So what does this mean for us?
 In short, whole grains deserve a place on your plate and regular consumption is the way to go.
 There are several reasons why a higher intake of whole grains led to better heart health and weight maintenance outcomes.
 Whole grains are packed with fiber and nutrients that otherwise get stripped from refined grains (think white bread, white pasta and white rice).
 Fiber helps us feel full and satisfied for longer, and helps us maintain a healthier blood sugar.
 And nutrients like potassium, magnesium and B vitamins in whole grains help lower blood pressure and keep our heart functioning at its best.